PurrNet/PurrDocs/guides/broadcast-chat-system.md

 # Chat System with Broadcasting

-## 0. The Idea
+## Introduction
-Broadcsting in PurrNet is useful, as it allows us to do some basic network functionality, all without needing a `NetworkBehaviour` on our object.
+Broadcasting in PurrNet is useful, as it allows us to do some basic network functionality without needing a `NetworkBehaviour` on our object.
 For things that are trivial, such as game chat, we don't necessarily need all the functionality of a `NetworkBehaviour`.

 The idea is as follows:
 1. Create a `ChatMessage` struct to store data such as a `name` and `message`.